oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 Instead of the client
-requesting authorization directly from the resource owner, the client directs the resource owner to an authorization server (via its user agent, which in turn directs the resource owner back to the client with the authorization code.
+requesting authorization directly from the resource owner, the client directs the resource owner to an authorization server (via its user agent) which in turn directs the resource owner back to the client with the authorization code.
 The client can then exchange the authorization code for an access token.